Woods Lake loop - July 2019

 "This signature hike is beloved by Sacramentans for its spectacular alpine vistas, magnificent wildflowers, sparkling lakes, and outstanding fall color.
 The dark volcanic ridges and peaks provide a brooding backdrop to Winnemucca and Round Top Lakes, two of the prettiest lakes in the northern Sierra.
 The volcanic soils also support an unusually rich wildflower display.
 As a consequence, be prepared to share this incredible hike with many people during the optimum summer months..."

-Eight of us took advantage of the recently re-opened Mormon Emigrant Trail (having been snowed under for a long winter) to access Highway 88 and Woods Lake, just shy of Carson Pass.
+Eight of us took advantage of the recently re-opened Mormon Emigrant Trail (having been snowed under for a long winter) to access Highway 88 and Woods Lake, heading east and just shy of Carson Pass.
 From Woods Lake the walking loop consists of the Round Top Lake trail, on which we ascended, and, the Winnemucca Lake trail, on which we returned.

 As predicted, wildflowers were prolific and I heard Susan say "it's springtime at 9,000 feet."